smscully/Management-Governance/Tagging Scripts/README.md

 Rather than updating the CloudFormation template code when tags change, a simpler method is to completely remove the inline template tag code and add tags using a JSON tag file.
 The JSON file contains the tags key-value pairs and is applied at the time the CloudFormation template is run in the CLI.

-1. Download and save the (/cfn_tags.json) file to either a local directory or an S3 bucket.
+1. Download and save the [cfn_tags.json](./cfn_tags.json) file to either a local directory or an S3 bucket.
-2. Open the (cfn_tags.json) file and customize the tag key-value pairs as needed.
+2. Open the [cfn_tags.json](./cfn_tags.json) file and customize the tag key-value pairs as needed.
-3. To run a test, download the (cfn_template.yaml) file.
-Optionally, use a different working CloudFormation template.
+3. To run a test, download the [cfn_template.json](./cfn_template.json) file.
+Optionally, use a different valid CloudFormation template.
-4. Using the AWS CLI, run the code listed below.
+4. Using the AWS CLI, run the command listed below.
 The CLI user account must have read permissions to the source bucket if the files are stored in S3.

-**NOTE:** Replace the BucketName ParameterValue with a unique name for an S3 bucket.
+**NOTE:** In the CLI command below, replace the BucketName ParameterValue with a unique name for an S3 bucket.

 ```
 aws cloudformation create-stack --stack-name teststack --template-body file://cfn_template.yaml \